 Conclusions

-Photovoltaic (PV) panels have a crucial role in coping with the global warming mitigation and the energetic crisis currently affecting the European Community.
-However, from the perspective of End-of-Life (EoL) management, there are still big issues to be solved in order to recover materials from this kind of e-wastes.
-Because of several reasons (e.g. type of embedded materials, illegal shipments, location of manufacturers) EoL companies do not have the interest in approaching them.
+PV panels have a crucial role in coping with the global warming mitigation and the energetic crisis currently affecting the European Community.
+However, from the perspective of EoL management, there are still big issues to be solved in order to recover materials from this kind of e-wastes.
+Because of several reasons (e.g. type of embedded materials, illegal shipments, location of manufacturers) EoL businesses do not have the interest in approaching them.
 This poses a significant environmental concern in terms of their management.
-This work assessed the profitability of a specific PV module recycling plant, by evaluating different market contexts in which multiple scenarios of material price, investment and process costs.
+This work assessed the profitability of a specific PV module recycling plant, by evaluating different market contexts in which multiple scenarios of material price, investment and process costs are considered.
 The results emerging from these analyses confirm what has been evidenced by other works available in the literature.
 Specifically, stakeholders have no advantage to invest in a recycling plant processing just 3000 tons of polycrystalline PV modules.
 The situation becomes diametrically different when landfill costs are avoided.
+NPV ranges from 5 to 4781 thousand € with a disposal fee of 300 €/ton in function of price scenario considering a low/intermediate cost scenario.
+Instead, NPV varies from 951 to 2696 thousand € with a disposal fee of 350 €/ton only for an optimistic price scenario considering low/intermediate cost scenario.
 The limit of this work lies in not associating the correct value of the PV module disposal fee with the relative net benefit associated with its sparing environmental management.
 Thus, further economic analyses should be done in order to better understand the influence of certain policy measures on the recovery of PV panels.

 References